AnticOwl/Guides/WATCH_DOGS - Ultimate Camera Tools.md

 <img src="images/UCT-03.png" />

 >[!NOTE]
->The Transitions and Lights will only appear when the camera is active.
+>The Transitions and Lights tabs will only appear when the camera is active.
->Same for the DOF (Depth Of Field).
+>The DOF (Depth Of Field) isn't useable while in gameplay mode.